dylanrenwick/lmbm/README.md

-    _      - Move one space in the direction of the marble's spin ~      - Trampoline the marble up to the top of it's current column i      - Read one number or one character from STDIN and set the marble's value to it +*/-%# - Mathematical operators, the first marble to hit these are "held", and upon a second marble hitting the peg, the held marble's value is applied to the second marble using the relevant operator, then the held marble is destroyed, note that # is exponentiation ;      - Destroy the marble
+    _      - Move one space in the direction of the marble's spin ~      - Trampoline the marble up to the top of it's current column i      - Read one number or one character from STDIN and set the marble's value to it +*&-%# - Mathematical operators, the first marble to hit these are "held", and upon a second marble hitting the peg, the held marble's value is applied to the second marble using the relevant operator, then the held marble is destroyed, note that # is exponentiation
+			 NOTE: Due to the / character being already in use, & is the division operator ;      - Destroy the marble
     (      - Increment the marble's value
     )      - Decrement the marble's value